Deploying a global API Gateway infrastructure in just 5 clicks with Tyk & AWS

-- A Tyk Hybrid account.
-(And, for a limited period, we’re offering a free trial!)
+- A Tyk Multi-Cloud account.
+(And, for 30 days, we’re offering a free trial!)

 - A subscription to the Tyk Hybrid Gateway AMI from the AWS Marketplace

-Launching Tyk Hybrid API Gateway from AWS Marketplace
+Launching Tyk Multi-Cloud (Hybrid) API Gateway from AWS Marketplace

 - Login or sign up to a free AWS account